 - Salt

-Whether you choose to make Gochujang at home or buy it, here are my 14 Easy Gochujang Sauce Recipes to try your hand at!
+Whether you make Gochujang at home or buy it, here are my 14 Easy Gochujang Sauce Recipes to try your hand at!

 I also have recipes for Chili Oil Tteokbokki, as well as one for Tteokbokki with Fish Cakes that you cook at the table.